kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

    ![](<./Images/fb_g2_1_3.png>)

-1. After a minute or so, a new lakehouse will be created.

 1. View the new lakehouse, and note that the **Lakehouse explorer** pane on the left enables you to browse tables and files in the lakehouse:

    - The **Tables** folder contains tables that you can query using SQL semantics.
 Tables in a Microsoft Fabric lakehouse are based on the open source _Delta Lake_ file format, commonly used in Apache Spark.